sphinx-doc/sphinx/doc/latex.rst

      parameters, such as ``noteBorderColor``, ``noteborder``,
      ``warningBgColor``, ``warningBorderColor``, ``warningborder``, ...

+- Environment for the :rst:dir:`seealso` directive: ``sphinxseealso``.
+  It takes one argument which will be the localized string ``See also``.
+Its default definition maintains the legacy behaviour: the localized ``See also``, followed with a colon, will be rendered using ``\sphinxstrong``.
+  Nothing particular is done for the contents.

+  .. versionadded:: 6.1.0

 - The :dudir:`contents` directive (with ``:local:`` option) and the :dudir:`topic` directive are implemented by environment ``sphinxShadowBox``.